Violation of LGtI inequalities in the light of NO$\nu$A and T2K anomaly

-The exploration of new physics has the potential to influence quantum correlations in neutrino oscillations, a subject that has garnered significant attention in recent times in the context of high energy physics systems, see for e.g., \cite{Blasone:2007wp,Blasone:2007vw,Banerjee:2014vga,Alok:2014gya,Banerjee:2015mha,Formaggio_2016,Fu:2017hky,Naikoo:2017fos,Naikoo:2018vug,Dixit:2018kev,Dixit:2018kev,Dixit:2018gjc,Naikoo:2019eec,Dixit:2019swl,Shafaq:2020sqo,Sarkar:2020vob,Ming:2020nyc,Blasone:2021mbc,Yadav:2022grk,Blasone:2022iwf,Chattopadhyay:2023xwr,Blasone:2023gau}.
+{The existence of new physics also holds the potential to impact quantum correlations in neutrino oscillations.
+The quantification of quantum correlations, explored within the framework of quantum information theory, has garnered considerable attention in recent years.
+This also includes applications in high-energy physics systems, notably neutrino and mesonic systems, where various methodologies and tools associated with quantum information theory have been extensively explored, see for e.g., }\cite{Blasone:2007wp,Blasone:2007vw,Banerjee:2014vga,Alok:2014gya,Banerjee:2015mha,Formaggio_2016,Fu:2017hky,Naikoo:2017fos,Naikoo:2018vug,Dixit:2018gjc,Naikoo:2019eec,Dixit:2019swl,Shafaq:2020sqo,Sarkar:2020vob,Ming:2020nyc,Blasone:2021mbc,Yadav:2022grk,Blasone:2022iwf,Chattopadhyay:2023xwr,Blasone:2023gau,Caban:2007je,Alok:2024amd,Capolupo:2018hrp,IceCube:2023gzt}.
 The influence of new physics can manifest through both temporal and spatial quantum correlations within a system.
 Bell's inequality primarily deals with corrections in measurements conducted on spatially distant systems \cite{bell}.
 In a parallel manner, Leggett and Garg developed a test analogous to Bell's inequality, but with a focus on corrections in measurements made on a system at different points in time \cite{Leggett1985}.
 The Leggett-Garg theorem is based on the assumptions of macrorealism (MR) and noninvasive measurement (NIM).
 A violation of the Leggett-Garg inequality implies that either the system cannot be realistically described, or it is impossible to measure the system without disturbing it.
-However, systems driven by principles of quantum mechanics unequivocally diverge from these ~\cite{ Leggett1985, Emary_2013}.
+However, systems driven by principles of quantum mechanics unequivocally diverge from these ~\cite{Leggett1985,Emary_2013}.
 A less stringent criterion, referred to as the stationarity condition, is employed to formulate Leggett-Garg-type inequalities (LGtI) as a substitute for the NIM condition \cite{Huelga1995}.
 Since neutrino measurements undermine the NIM assumption, such inequalities are preferred to analyze temporal correlation in neutrinos \cite{Naikoo:2017fos,Naikoo:2019eec}.
 Violation of temporal correlation in neutrino oscillations is verified using the oscillation MINOS and Daya-Bay experiments \cite{Formaggio_2016,Fu:2017hky}.
 In this study, we explore the impact of NSI on the potential violation of LGtI.
-To do so, we specifically examine complex NSI parameters, namely $\epsilon_{e\mu}$ and $\epsilon_{e\tau}$, which have been demonstrated to accommodate the existing anomalies observed in NO$\nu$A and T2K experiments.
+To do so, we specifically examine complex NSI parameters, namely $\epsilon_{e\mu}$ and $\epsilon_{e\tau}$, which have been demonstrated to accommodate the existing anomalies observed in NO$\nu$A and T2K experiments \cite{Chatterjee:2020kkm}.